Livvi Franc: Career

 Franc's first manager discovered her when a friend of Franc's who babysitted for her gave her one of Franc's cassette tape demos.
 Franc then went on to record proper demos in studio in Barbados and Miami, where she met her next manager.
 Soon after, she was in New York meeting label heads and auditioning.
 She finally signed with Jive Records, after months of negotiations, after singing an Etta James song for them.
 Prior to signing with Jive, Franc had gone through three years of artist development and attended workshops on it.
 She had attended Queens College in Barbados.
 Jordin Sparks recorded a song written by Livvi Franc, "Walking on Snow", Franc has also written for Cheryl Cole, Kelly Clarkson, Marié Digby, Michael Jackson, Britney Spears, Rihanna and Cher Lloyd.

 Franc's debut single, "Now I'm That Bitch" was released in the summer of 2009.
 The song topped the US Billboard Hot Dance Club Songs chart and became a top 40 hit in New Zealand and the UK.
 Another song, "This Is a Raid" appeared on the reboot of Melrose Place.

 Franc released her second single named "Automatik".
 Produced by RedOne, the single peaked at #6 on the US Hot Dance Club Songs chart.
 During the end of 2010, the album was eventually shelved by Jive and so Livvi left Jive Records, however quickly signed to Beluga Heights/Warner Bros., where she is currently finishing her debut album.
 In a UStream session, Franc said she is delaying working on her own album and instead is focusing on writing for other acts.

+In 2023, she went by the stage name "Ei8ht" and was featured in the soundtrack from the film Spider-Man: Across the Spider-Verse, with her song "Silk & Cologne", featuring Offset.

+Since then, she has also released a new single called "Rah" at the end of 2023.